moleculerjs/site/source/docs/0.15/events.md

 broker.broadcastLocal("config.changed", config);
 ```

+## Balanced vs Broadcast events
+**Balanced Events**
+- Purpose: Targeted communication for distributing tasks or messages fairly across designated service groups.
+- Delivery: Delivered to only one listener from each designated group, preventing duplicate processing.
+- Targeting: Services belong to groups by default (service name), or can be overridden by specifying a group property in the event definition.
+Scalability: Automatically adjusts to maintain balanced distribution within groups as service instances are added or removed.

+**Usage**:
+- Distributing tasks like sending welcome emails to new users (one `users` service instance handles it).
+- Handling events requiring specific processing within different groups (e.g., `payments` group processes new orders).

+**Broadcast Events**
+- Purpose: System-wide notification for informing all services about a specific event.
+- Delivery: Delivered to all available local and remote service instances, regardless of group affiliation.
+- Targeting (Optional): Can optionally target specific service names within an array, but generally discouraged for maintainability.

+**Usage**:
+- Notifying all services about configuration changes (e.g., config.updated event triggers service restarts).
+- Broadcasting system-wide events like server maintenance windows.

+**Key Differences**

+- Delivery: Balanced events target specific groups, broadcasts reach all services.
+- Redundancy: Balanced events prevent duplicate processing within groups, broadcasts might lead to redundant data processing.
+- Scalability: Balanced events scale well with service instances, broadcasts can overload services if used frequently.

 # Subscribe to events

 Event context is useful if you are using event-driven architecture and want to trace your events.
 If you are familiar with [Action Context](context.html) you will feel at home.
 Event context is very similar to Action Context, except for a few new event related properties.
-[Check the complete list of properties](context.html)
+[Check the complete list of properties](context.html).
+Overall, the event to allows you to trace events, understand their origin, and make informed decisions within your event handlers

 **Context-based event handler & emit a nested event**
 ```js